aiknow-public/hera-blueprint/README.md

 Blueprint for a Hera project incl. gitops support.
 You can [use this repo as template](https://github.com/aiknow-public/hera-blueprint/generate) for your hera project.

+## How to use the template repository
+1) Create a repo referencing this repo here as a template
+1) Protect the QA environment
+1) Create a qa branch from main.
+1) Delete this chapter here from your README.md

 ## Development

 ### TL;DR